likle/cwalk/docs/index.md

 ---
-title: Cross-Platform C/C++ Path Library
+title: C/C++ Path Library - Cross-Platform
 description: cwalk is a lightweight C/C++ Path Library which focuses on file path manipulations.
-Using ``cwalk`` you can easily do things like combine paths, resolve relative paths, create relative paths based on absolute paths, canonicalize paths or read extension information from paths.
+Using cwalk you can easily do things like combine paths, resolve relative paths, create relative paths based on absolute paths, canonicalize paths or read extension information from paths.
 ---

 ## What is cwalk?